craftingcity/The-Known-World/MAIN/Game Notes/NPCs/Deity-like/Its Greatness.md

 ### For the Few

-It's Greatness is a [Patron](http://dnd5e.wikidot.com/warlock).
+It's Greatness is a [Patron](http://dnd5e.wikidot.com/warlock) for some few.
 Its magic is a great burning.
 It gives and it takes.
 Power, on loan, with interest.
 No questions asked.
-The people of [[The Church of the White Flame]] call these people who  Spoken on misconception.
+The people of [[The Church of the White Flame]] call these people Spoken on misconception.